 What format of work samples should be included with my application?

-Literary artists must submit hard-copy work samples.
+Literary artists may upload writing samlpes in .pdf format using the application form above.
+Alternatively, literary artists may choose to mail hard-copies.
 Include a cover sheet containing your contact info and table of contents, but please omit names and contact info on the writing samples themselves.

 • Writers: samples should not exceed 35 double-spaced pages

 Digital work samples are accepted and encouraged for applications from visual artists and composers.
 Applicants should prepare to submit five work sample files when filling out the online application form.
 Acceptable file types for images include jpg, gif and png.
 Accepted types for audio files are mp3 and m4a.

 Filmmakers must mail a DVD or USB-drive containing up to 30 minutes of video which represents no more than five different samples of your work.